-As loved ones grow older, it is crucial for them to exercise their minds as much as their bodies.
+As family members grow older, it is crucial for them to exercise their minds as much as their bodies.
 Education is a fundamental process of life that does not stop when we’re at retirement age, and as there are many different learning styles, there are many ways to continue acquiring new knowledge.
 Lifelong learning is the pursuit of wisdom through continuing education.
-Seniors may seek education classes online, through local colleges, or other public communal spaces such as the library.
+Older adults may seek education classes online, through local colleges, or other public communal spaces such as the library.
 On one’s own, they can also practice cognitive care exercises to keep themselves mentally active.

 Lifelong learning opportunities are of growing popularity.
 With the increase of new students enrolling in college within the 65+ age range, colleges have opened up the opportunity for senior citizen scholarships and discounted learning programs for continuing education.
 Seniors have seen the benefits of education for the older mind.
 The National Institutes of Health discovered that learning new and difficult concepts are healthy for the brain and can increase memory care for those at risk of dementia.